1. Basic Usage

 .

-port textbox to set the waypoint name to Look at Table
+attribute to Look at Table

 .

-Add a Clear Snapshot
+Next, add a Clear Snapshot

 behavior, then add a Take Wrist Camera Snapshot